EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 Given browser is closed
 ```

-To switch to another browser
+To switch to another browser (midstory, this will close the current browser automatically)
 ```
 When browser is changed to [$browserName]
 ```